-He won the Young Pianist of the Year Award in 1984 and second prize at the 1991 Dudley International Piano Competition, since when he has been enjoying a successful and varied performing career.
+He won the Young Pianist of the Year Award in 1984 and second prize at the 1991 Dudley International Piano Competition, since when he has been enjoying a successful and varied career.

 Nicholas has undertaken concert tours in many European countries and has also performed in the Americas, Australia, Africa and Asia.
 He has broadcast frequently on radio and released several recordings.